 Paid Blogger.
 The safe harbor for an individual's uncompensated Internet activity does not apply to a blogger a committee pays to support or oppose a candidate or measure.
-The committee must See Chapter 7 for the disclosure and sender identification requirements for mass mailings sent by a candidate-controlled committee or a committee primarily formed to support or oppose a candidate.

-Ouick

-Ex 6.7 - John is running for school board and his neighbor George posts his support for John's candidacy on Facebook.
-In his Facebook post, George includes a picture of John that he got from John's website.
-The communication is not reportable because George was not paid for his Facebook post.

-Ex 6.8 - Camille is running for local office and she pays Julia to post a message on Julia's blog supporting Camille's candidacy.
-Camille's committee must report the payment as an expenditure on the Form 460. report payments to that individual.
-The safe harbor also does not apply to a blogger who receives a majority of his or her advertisement revenue from a single candidate or committee because he or she is not considered to be providing uncompensated personal services.
+The committee must report payments to that individual.
+The safe harbor also does not apply to a blogger who receives a majority of their advertisement revenue from a single candidate or committee because they are not considered to be providing uncompensated personal services.
+Ex 7.8 - Camille is running for local office and pays Julia to post a message on Julia's blog supporting Camille's candidacy.
+Camille's committee must report the payment as an expenditure on the Form 460.